-‘Little People Big World’ Star Audrey Roloff Admits To Losing ‘Purity’ Before Marriage
+‘Little People, Big World’ Star Audrey Roloff Admits To Losing ‘Purity’ Before Marriage

 In NYC with my man and the book tour has official begun!????
 If you’re in the NYC area come to our very first book signing tonight at the Books & Greetings in Northvale NJ????
 You can see ALL our tour dates, locations, and times at aloveletterlife.com ????
 I hope we get to meet YOU!
 P.S.
 A Love Letter Life releases TOMORROW????????????

-In the post, Roloff revealed that she found herself spending more time with Ember and getting up earlier to do her own personal business so it would not interfere with the time she felt she needed to spend with her child.
+In the post, she revealed that she found herself spending more time with Ember and getting up earlier to do her own personal business so it would not interfere with the time she felt she needed to spend with her child.

 Although the mom-of-one would only be gone for one week or so, this is the first time that a work commitment would take her away from Ember for an extended period of time.
-Roloff noted that she will continue to push forward with her work commitments “with a box of tissues nearby” in case she misses her child too much.
+Audrey noted that she will continue to push forward with her work commitments, “with a box of tissues nearby” in case she misses her child too much.

 Both Audrey and Jeremy Roloff chose not to appear on the current season of Little People, Big World after years of sharing their relationship and family with viewers.
 They stepped away in order to focus on their own work, including their website Beating 50 Percent, a community to “build better than average marriages.”